simla-tech/Fastis/README.md

 - `minimumDate`-  Minimal selection date.
 Dates less then current will be markes as unavailable.
 Default value is `nil`.
 - `maximumDate`- Maximum selection date.
 Dates greather then current will be markes as unavailable.
 Default value is `nil`.
 - `selectMonthOnHeaderTap` (Only for `.range` mode) - Set this variable to `true` if you want to allow select date ranges by tapping on months.
 Default value is `true`.
+- `allowDateRangeChanges` (Only for `.range` mode) - Set this variable to `false` if you want to if you want to disable date range changes.
+Next tap after selecting range will start new range selection.
+Default value is `true`.

 ### Shortcuts